firstname.lastname@example.org | @andrewmatranga | 303.917.5017

 - TEDx Boulder – Organizing Team, 2016-2019

 Matranga, A. (2019, December).
 Speaker, Ignite Boulder 40.
-Delivering talk titled “#StudyingStarWars: How Branding Created A Cultural Myth” Boulder Theater, Boulder, Colorado.
+Delivering talk titled “Lessons From A Galaxy Far, Far Away: #StudyingStarWars” Boulder Theater, Boulder, Colorado.

 Matranga, A. (2018, October).
 Conducted Q&A with Susan Witkin of KOA Radio for discussion titled “The Fake News or Alternative Facts Phenomenon.”
 Presented to the Lifelong Jewish Learning program at Temple Sinai, Denver, Colorado.